prodmodfour/avengers_campaign_player_wiki/backgrounds/chosen_blade_of_tyr/chosen_blade_of_tyr.md

 * Decide how you brought justice to those followers.
 * Describe how Tyr appeared before you, upon seeing your bravery and righteousness, in order to enlist you as his champion.

+# You get:
+* Tyr Spells
+* The ability to turn into the Avatar of Tyr

+See the pages below for more information.